Goldsmiths student Amera Mohamed shares some boring but important things to do in your first week at university.

 Student accounts usually offer pretty good overdrafts, plus most student accounts are exempt from daily overdraft charges.

-Opening a new account also comes with perks like freebies and vouchers, used by most banking corporations to lure in the masses.
+Opening a new account also comes with perks like freebies and vouchers, used by most banks to lure in the masses.
 So shop around for the best deal before you apply.